 THOMPSON AND GEORGE MASON

 Thompson Mason was the younger brother of George Mason IV.
 Thompson, with funding from his older brother, studied law in England.
-While here, he was noted as feeling a sense of alienation from the British, strengthening is shared identity with the Americans.
-While not as well-known as his older brother, Thompson still played a pivotal role in Colonial America, some arguing that Thomas Jefferson’s A Summary View of the Rights of British America may have taken influence from Thompson1.
+While there, he was noted as feeling a sense of alienation from the British, strengthening is shared identity with the Americans.
+While not as well-known as his older brother, Thompson still played a pivotal role in Colonial America, and some argue that Thomas Jefferson’s A Summary View of the Rights of British America may have been influenced by Thompson's work.1

 In the context of Norfolk, Thompson played a role in the courts, not in the riots.
 The first mentioning of Thompson in Norfolk, according to my readings of the Steuart Papers, was in James Parker’s May 6th, 1769 letter to Steuart:

-In the 1770 case brought against the 1769 mob by James Parker, he represented the mob.
+In the 1770 case brought against the 1769 mob by James Parker, Thompson represented the mob.
 There is only one letter that places him at this court case.
-Mason has been quoted as saying:
+He has been quoted as saying:

 “What my friends, were the good people of Virginia in the days of the Stamp Act, but a mob?
 Mobs are justifiable, useful, necessary, and commendable.”3,4